papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 Polkadot is designed to enable seamless interoperability between its connected parachains.
 At the core of this interoperability is the Cross-Consensus Message Format (XCM), a standard language that allows parachains to communicate and interact with each other.

-The actual network-layer protocol responsible for delivering XCM-formatted messages between parachains is called the Cross-Chain Message Passing (XCMP) protocol.
+The network-layer protocol responsible for delivering XCM-formatted messages between parachains is the Cross-Chain Message Passing (XCMP) protocol.
 XCMP maintains messaging queues on the relay chain, serving as a bridge to facilitate cross-chain interactions.

 As XCMP is still under development, Polkadot has put in place a temporary alternative called Horizontal Relay-routed Message Passing (HRMP).
 HRMP offers the same interface and functionality as the planned XCMP but with a crucial difference—it stores all messages directly in the relay chain’s storage, which is more resource-intensive.